-Figure 50: 2016 time series of particle number concentration integrated over selected size ranges representing the different physical processes governing the atmospheric aerosol.
+Figure 50: 2016-2017 time series of particle number concentration integrated over selected size ranges representing the different physical processes governing the atmospheric aerosol.
 The dotted graphs represent daily averages of the respective size range, the lines the 8-week running median.

-Figure 50 summarises the 2016 Zeppelin PNSD data by displaying time series of the PNSD size integrals for the Aitken mode N{ait} (0.02 μ m< D_p < 0.1 μ m) and N{acc} (0.1 μ m< D_p < 0.8 μ m).
-Apart from particle concentrations an order of magnitude lower than at boreal Birkenes, the most prominent and feature of the graph is the point in early November where the N{acc} running median becomes consistently larger than N{ait} running median.
+Figure 50 summarises the 2016 Zeppelin PNSD data by displaying time series of the PNSD size integrals for the Aitken mode N{ait} (0.02 μm $D_p < 0.1$ μm) and N{acc} (0.1 μm $D_p < 0.8$ μm).
+Apart from particle concentrations an order of magnitude lower than at boreal Birkenes, the most prominent feature of the graph is the point in early November where the N{acc} running median becomes consistently larger than N{ait} running median.
 This behaviour is typical for auto-processed aerosols, and occurs normally only for shorter events.
 At Zeppelin, this point marks the onset of the Arctic haze period.

 Key findings aerosol physical properties Zeppelin: Zeppelin particle size distribution data so far available for this report exhibit the well-known Arctic haze pattern.
 Trends in this pattern cannot be studied in this context due to too short the time series.
+An episode occurring at Zeppelin around 1 October 2017 can be traced back to wildfires in the Southern Russian steppe.
+The same wildfire emissions have been detected at Birkenes 3 days earlier.